Opensource-Academy/docker/101_introduction_to_docker.md

 ### Interactive Ubuntu container
 Try to run the ubuntu docker interactiveley (have Ba(sh) open in an Ubuntu container and try some basic Bash commands).
 ### Dockerfile to container
-Write a Dockerfile, that uses the previously used Ubuntu imaage as it's base image for a container that simply runs:
+Write a Dockerfile, that uses the previously used Ubuntu image as its base image for a container that simply runs:
 ```
 echo hello!
 ```